IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
+[2013-01-10]
+ - htaccess' ErrorDocument directives are not yet handled.

 [2013-01-09]
  - [DONE 2013-01-09]
    The session timeout must be configurable.
 It is currently hard coded to 300 seconds (5 minutes).